 There are now several routes available to receive twice weekly testing.

 - Get a test kit sent to your home – If you are unable to get to a test centre to collect a test kit you can order a home testing kit to be sent to your home.
-You can order a test online here.

-- Assisted asymptomatic testing in a local pharmacy from Saturday 1 May – So far, 19 Somerset pharmacies have signed up to provide assisted testing using Lateral Flow (rapid) tests, for people who do not have symptoms of coronavirus.
+- Assisted asymptomatic testing in a local pharmacy from Saturday 1 May – Some pharmacies have signed up to provide assisted testing using Lateral Flow (rapid) tests, for people who do not have symptoms of coronavirus.
 If you have never used a rapid test before, it is a great way to be shown how to do the test correctly.
 You can then collect kits and do the testing at home.
 Or this service might help you if you cannot perform the test on yourself for any reason, allowing you to take part in regular rapid testing.

 |Eightlands Ltd||Cranleigh Gardens Pharmacy||Cranleigh Gardens, Bridgwater||TA6 5JS|